-AHUM UN1400 Colloquium on Major Texts: East Asia Select one of the followin g: ASCE UN1359 Introduction to East Asian Civilizations: China ASCE UN1361 INTRO EAST ASIAN CIV: JPN ASCE UN1363 Introduction to East Asian Civilizations: Korea ASCE UN1365 Introduction to East Asian Civilizations: Tibet ASCE UN1367 Introduction to East Asian Civilizations: Vietnam
+AHUM UN1400 Colloquium on Major Texts: East Asia Select one of the following: ASCE UN1359 Introduction to East Asian Civilizations: China ASCE UN1361 INTRO EAST ASIAN CIV: JPN

+ASCE UN1363 Introduction to East Asian Civilizations: Korea ASCE UN1365 Introduction to East Asian Civilizations: Tibet ASCE UN1367 Introduction to East Asian Civilizations: Vietnam

 Students must take two courses in East Asian Studies at Columbia or Barnard at the 3000- or 4000-level, subject to approval by the DUS.
-Concentrators may count Classical Chinese, Classical Japanese, or Classical Tibetan as one of the electives for this requirement.
+Courses in a second East Asian language (one year minimum) or a classical East Asian language (one semester minimum) may be used to fulfill one elective course.